pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "An idealist is a person who helps other people to be prosperous."
 --Henry Ford

-"If I'd asked customers what they wanted, they would have said a faster horse"
+"If I had asked customers what they wanted, they would have said faster horses."
---Henry Ford
+--somewhat dubiously attributed to Henry Ford

 "The shadow proves the sunshine."
---Jon Foreman
+--Jon Foremanid="F

 <a class="anchor" id="frankel"></a>
 "Woe to him who saw no more sense in his life, no aim, no purpose, and therefore no point in carrying on.
 He was soon lost.
 The typical reply with which such a man rejected all encouraging arguments was, 'I have nothing to expect from life any more.'
 What sort of answer can one give to that?